dev-adalz/YouTube-Auto-Reload-Extension/README.md

 ---

-Created with 💛 for smoother YouTube viewing.
+Created with 💛 by dev-adalz for smoother YouTube viewing.